Saturday, November 9, 2013

 So this book starts out with the worst protagonist yet: Paul Alberti, a tall, fat, glasses-wearing, idiotic, and overall near personality-less twelve-year-old.
 It's basically Winston combined with Daniel.
 Right now, he's with his father and uncle on a trip from his big city in Chicago to a tiny little town in Italy.
 The whole family on dad's side is Italian, with the mom on a cross-country ballet tour.
 You can read that again if you need to.

 The strange thing about this book is that it actually shows work.
 True, the fun facts about Italy could literally have been copied and pasted from a website on fun facts about Italy, but at least M.D.
-Spencer tried.
+Spenser tried.
 Also, every character in the extended family is an Italian stereotype, so I will bolden them for you.

 Paul also has huge feet, which is what kids make fun of him for at school.
 I happen to have a hard time believing that, seeing as how this kid is literally a walking target.
 He could be made fun of for, say, his weight and overwhelming love of food, or his nerdy hair and glasses, or the fact that he loves to whine about being carsick.
 If Danny were here, I bet he would say something like, "Hey Sir Nerdy McDorksalot, you gonna gwet cahsick and pook all ovah ya little nerdy dork fatso body, ya little fatterd?"
 God, what a wordsmith.

 Anyways, the trio is riding along with uncle Frederico behind the wheel, and he happens to be a terrible driver.
 The three of them are zipping along, all happy and carsick, when all of a sudden, it gets quiet, and the brothers in the front seats start whispering, and Paul realizes that they are going 90 miles per hour towards a fence blocking the side of the mountain road, but they crash through and start to fall to their deaths and-